 The Northwest Minnesota Arts Council is Pleased to Announce

-Rob Burkel of Thief River Falls will be awarded the Northwest Artist of the Year Award for theater arts.
-Rob has been involved in theater in the Thief River Falls area for 30 years.
-His dedication and talent is well known and admired.
+Connie Nelson of Hallock will be awarded the Northwest Artist of the Year Award for visual and performing arts.
+Connie has a strong history in the arts in our region.
+She is a visual artist who has painted many murals.
+She is also an actress, director, and set designer.
 Our Artist of the Year award can be given to any discipline artist including visual, performing, or creative writing who are emerging or at a mid-way point in their artistic endeavors.
 It is a cash award of $500.00.

-Bruce Piersol of Red Lake Falls will be awarded the Northwest Arts Advocate of the Year Award.
-Mr. Piersol is a musician and a strong advocate for the arts.
-He has performed and organized numerous musical groups bringing music to people who otherwise might not be able to experience it.
+Annethea (Ann) Novacek of Greenbush will be awarded the Northwest Arts Advocate of the Year Award.
+Novacek is a visual artist and an advocate for artists.
+She is a prolific painter and has been an active member of Artists Unlimited.
 Our Arts Advocate of the Year award is $500 and includes arts from all disciplines.

 Funding for Northwest Star and Northwest Artist of the Year comes from The McKnight Foundation.
 Funding for Northwest Arts Advocate of the Year comes from the Minnesota State Legislature.